linx-software/github-slack-devops-management/README.md

 ---
 If you want to post message to a private channel or and receiving **channel_not_found** message, you should invite the bot to the channel.
 A bot can't post in a private channel if it's not a member.

----
-If you want to post message to a private channel or and receiving **channel_not_found** message, you should invite the bot to the channel.
-A bot can't post in a private channel if it's not a member.